webpack/changelog-v5/README.md

 The following changes are only relevant for plugin authors:

+## New plugin order

+Plugins in webpack 5 are now applies **before** the configuration defaults has been applied.
+This allows plugins to apply their own defaults, or act as configuration presets.

+But this is also a breaking change as plugins can't rely on configuration values to be set when they are applied.

+MIGRATION: Access configuration only in plugin hooks.
+Or best avoid accessing configuration at all and take options via constructor.

 ## Runtime Modules

 A large part of the runtime code was moved into the so-called "runtime modules".
 These special modules are in-charge of adding runtime code.
 They can be added into any chunk, but are currently always added to the runtime chunk.
 "Runtime Requirements" control which runtime modules (or core runtime parts) are added to the bundle.
 This ensures that only runtime code that is used is added to the bundle.
 In the future, runtime modules could also be added to an on-demand-loaded chunk, to load runtime code when needed.